Dyslexia Therapist Training Program

-The Dyslexia Therapist Training Program is a 2-year multi-sensory, structured language training curriculum for individuals who have already completed a 4-year degree and are interested in being Certified Academic Language Therapists.
+The Dyslexia Therapist Training Program is a 2-year multisensory, structured language training curriculum for individuals who have already completed a 4-year degree from an accredited university and are interested in being Certified Academic Language Therapists.

 This comprehensive program uses Take Flight: A Comprehensive Intervention for Students with Dyslexia (Take Flight), a two-year curriculum written by the staff of the Luke Waite’s Center for Dyslexia and Learning Disorders at Texas Scottish Rite Hospital for Children.
 Take Flight addresses the five components of effective reading instruction identified by the National Reading Panel’s research and is a comprehensive Tier III intervention for students with dyslexia ages 7 and up.

 Dyslexia Center of Austin adheres to the high professional and ethical standards established by the International Multisensory Structured Language Education Council (IMSLEC) with therapist certification conferred by the Academic Language Therapy Association (ALTA).

 The Dyslexia Therapist Training Program is accredited by the International Multisensory Structured Language Education Council (IMSLEC), meets requirements for Texas licensure, and meets criteria for membership in the Academic Language Therapy Association (ALTA).